SSH Tunnel Port Forwarding

 3.4 Dynamic Port Forwarding

-Generally used as a proxy, it serves to create a SOCKS proxy server on a local computer.
-The SOCKS proxy server created by the -D
+Generally used as a proxy to create a SOCKS proxy server on the local computer.
+The SOCKS proxy server created with the -D

-parameter can forward network traffic from the local computer through an SSH tunnel to a remote server, thereby enabling applications on the local computer to access the internet via the remote server.
+parameter can forward network traffic on the local computer through the SSH tunnel to the remote server, allowing applications on the local computer to access the internet via the remote server.
 The syntax for the -D

 parameter is as follows: